-Residence Life fosters a culture of environmental sustainability and civic responsibility by educating individuals about their impact on the campus, local, and global communities.
+The Office of Residential Community Living fosters a culture of environmental sustainability and civic responsibility by educating individuals about their impact on the campus, local, and global communities.
 We seek to initiate actions and awareness to create sustainable environments and healthy social systems.